 - a.
 The Operator shall manage a suspected case (i.e. a crew or passenger arriving to the Egypt) as per WHO guidance "Management of ill travellers at Points of Entry (international airports, seaports, and ground crossings) in the context of COVID-19".
 Same technique may apply to a suspected case while departing the EGYPT. - b.
-The Operator shall report to the EGYPT health Authorities, Local Health Authority and to the ECAA any suspected case (including its own staff Or his/her family). - c.
-The operator shall facilitate contact tracing, conducted by Health Authorities, within the family and professional network of the suspected person (e.g. ground staff at a d.
+The Operator shall report to the EGYPT health Authorities, Local Health Authority and to the ECAA any suspected case (including its own staff - or - his/her family).

+- c.
+The operator shall facilitate contact tracing, conducted by Health Authorities, within the family and professional network of the suspected person (e.g. ground staff at a EGYPT or foreign airport, crew, passenger).
+If not practical, then an alternative could be broad notification to those persons and State's health authorities. - d.
 The Operator should ensure that staff who have known exposure to persons with COVID-19 are assessed and managed on a case-by-case basis and in compliance with Local or EGYPT Health Authorities.